 1. Phuc Long Coffee & Tea – In search of great Matcha Latte

-It’s not uncommon to see this popular café chain all around Ho Chi Minh City.
+It’s not uncommon to see this popular café chain all around Ho Chi Minh City (Saigon).
 You can walk down the streets and see tourists and locals holding a cup of Phuc Long Coffee & Tea in hand.

-There are so many Phuc Long outlets across Ho Chi Minh City, serving typical beverages and desserts at reasonable prices.
+There are so many Phuc Long outlets across Ho Chi Minh City (Saigon), serving typical beverages and desserts at reasonable prices.
 To me, it seems as though this was their local version of the popular multinational chain Starbucks.

 A good friend of mine recommended that I try the matcha latte (one of my favourite drinks ever!) here at Phuc Long Coffee & Tea, promising that it’ll be one of the best matcha lattes ever, and so off I go!